Malo kingi: Toxicity

 Malo kingi are small and inconspicuous, but extremely venomous.
 This makes it hard for potential victims to see them before they are stung.
 The death of Robert King is the only proof of their venom being deadly.
 There have been other incidents of them stinging people.
 Lisa-Ann Gershwin, an Australian marine stinger advisor, was stung while studying M. kingi.
 She was stung on both hands, which blistered badly.
 A week later several layers of her skin peeled off.
 According to Gershwin, a young girl was also stung and experienced nausea, excruciating pain, high blood pressure, and discomfort.
 Since there have been different outcomes for people that have been stung, scientists believe that as a M. kingi matures its venom becomes stronger.
 They also believe that the non-halo forms may be less venomous.

 Death of Robert King

 In 2002, U.S. tourist Robert King went to Queensland, Australia.
 While snorkeling, he was stung by a M. kingi.
 King died due to jellyfish sting-induced hypertension and intracranial hemorrhage.
 His death brought awareness of M. kingi and led to more research being done on them.
-The species was named in his honor.
+The species was named in his memory.